-Using a number of the following management strategies and tools (i.e., actions) is usually the mosteffective approach to addressing problems.
-Options include: collection of additional data to fully inform any decision; providing visitors with information and education; establishing and enforcing regulations of visitor activities, such as party-size limits; manipulating sites and designing infrastructure to accommodate use, such as trails or boardwalks; rehabilitating impacted areas; implementing restrictions on use levels and access, such as trailhead quotas for wilderness use.
+Using a number of the following management strategies and tools (i.e., actions) is usually the most-effective approach to addressing problems.
+Options include: collection of additional data to fully inform any decision; providing visitors with information and education; establishing and enforcing regulations of visitor activities, such as party-size limits; manipulating sites and designing infrastructure to accommodate use, such as trails or boardwalks; rehabilitating impacted areas; and implementing restrictions on use levels and access, such as trailhead quotas for wilderness use.
 There are many other management options.
 Management strategies and tools employed to protect wilderness character would differ, to some degree, between measures.

 Step 5.
 Establish Visitor Capacities: The next step in the process involved establishing visitor capacities for each of the action alternatives (alternatives 2 through 5).
-These limits are primarily for overnight use as, at this time and in the foreseeable future, day visitor use is anticipated to remain at acceptable levels.

-Overnight use - This category includes staying overnight in park wilderness.
+Overnight use - This category includes staying overnight in the parks' wilderness.
 It is expressed in terms of annual visitor-use days (VUD).
 VUDs are calculated from the visitor-use nights (VUN) reported on wilderness permits.
 As an overnight stay involves part of two days, one VUN is generally calculated as 1.25 VUD (based on the average stay of nearly four nights, which would equate to being in wilderness for five days).
 Annual overnight-use levels represent the total number of people added to the total number of VUNs in wilderness that year.
 VUDs are only calculated for overnight visits; not for day-use.
 Also, past permit data indicates that wilderness campsites and trailhead quotas will seldom be used to full capacity.

-Day-use - This category involves people who visit park wilderness only for the day; they spend the night outside the parks wilderness.
+Day-use - This category involves people who visit the parks' wilderness only for the day; they spend the night outside the parks wilderness.
 Much of this use is concentrated near the trailhead (within five miles), although some day-use visitors hike up to 10 or more miles into wilderness to visit lakes or climb peaks.
 Some popular day-use destinations include Mist Falls, the Watchtower and Heather Lake (via Lakes Trail), Alta Peak, Mounts Langley and Whitney, Sawtooth Peak, and lake basins in the Mineral King area.